nikolay-martynov/data-mos-ru-explorer/README.md

 # data-mos-ru-explorer
 A simplest possible demo that demonstrates getting data from http://data.mos.ru and showing it in a web page.

+# Why
+1. They store date as string in dd-mm-yyyy format so it's impossible to get freshest data sets via API.
+2. You have to query individual data set to get its size so it's impossible to get largest data sets via API.

+# How
+1. Query list of data sets
+2. Query size of top freshest data sets
+3. Show largest of freshest data sets

 # Building
 ```bash
 ./gradlew build